mcmatan/EasyList/README.md

 Create it, pass CellConfiguration for index path, and the rest of the params (Should be autocompleted)

-Reload is called as any UITableView (It is at the end, just a tableView), with reloadData()
+Reload is called as any UITableView (It is at the end, just a tableView) using: "reloadData()"

 And you are ready to go! (: